 - Relief under the U.N.
 Convention Against Torture

 - S visas for witnesses in criminal proceedings

 - U visas for victims of crimes

 - Benefits under the Violence Against Women Act

 Removal defense.
 Ms. Corpuz has substantial experience providing representation in Immigration Courts throughout the United States.
 She has represented numerous matters at the Board of Immigration Appeals.
 She has also litigated in the federal courts in the 2nd, 3rd, 4th, and 9th circuits.

 American Immigration Lawyers Association - former Philadelphia Chapter Chair; former Liaison with the U.S. Citizenship and Immigration Service

 Citizens Diplomacy International

-Pennsylvania Bar Association - Immigration Law Committee Founding Co-Chair; Minority Bar Committee: Co-Chair of the Minority Attorney Conference Subcommittee; Co-Chair of the Specialty Certification Subcommittee of the Immigration Law Committee
+Pennsylvania Bar Association - Immigration Law Committee Founding Co-Chair; Co-Chair of the Specialty Certification Subcommittee of the Immigration Law Committee; Co-chair of the Membership Development Subcommittee for the Minority Bar Committee